We all know that spectacular Summer pools are maintained in the Winter! Here is an easy step-by-step guide on how to to

 Once you’ve completed your preparation for Winter, it’s imperative that you stick to a maintenance schedule even though it’s cold and the pool is not being used.
 Once a week do a quick visual inspection of your pool and make sure all of your equipment is working properly, check the water level, empty the skimmer basket and pump basket and check your chlorine and pH levels.

 What is a good chemical pack to use in my pool?

 We've gathered everything you need and made a nice neat bundle for all your winterizing needs.
-This Zodiac Winterizer Chemical Bundle consisting of Phosphate remover, Algaecide and Oxy Fresh is everything you need to maintain your pool through the winter so it is ready to use when the warmer weather comes around again, together, these chemicals along side your regular sanitisation (chlorine) and pH maintenance (acid and buffer) will keep your pool sparkling:
+This Zodiac Winterizer Chemical Bundle consisting of Phosphate remover, Algaecide and Oxy Fresh is everything you need to maintain your pool through the winter so it is ready to use when the warmer weather comes around again.
+These chemicals alongside your regular sanitisation (chlorine) and pH maintenance (acid and buffer) will keep your pool sparkling whole year round:

 If in doubt or if you need help, Mr Pool Man's technicians are available to provide advice and service.